abrahamchandy95/MockTxns/README.md

 - `contactAddP` = 0.08 — add a new P2P peer.
 - `contactDropP` = 0.03 — replace a contact slot with a duplicate (reduces effective diversity).

-Vilella et al. (2021) found monthly category turnover of 0.15–0.30 is a stable individual trait correlated with Openness to Experience.
+Tovanich et al. (2021) model category diversity, persistence, and monthly turnover as stable per-person spending features, building on work linking Openness to higher contact turnover; the add/drop rates above are modeling choices in that spirit, not estimates from the paper.
 This matters for mule detection: mules show SUDDEN counterparty explosion (10–25 new counterparties in days, per FATF 2022); legitimate accounts show 1–2 new merchants/month.

 ### Seasonal Multipliers